yogevbn/linux_challenge/README.md

-# OpsSchool Admission - The Technical Challenge
+# Welcome to - The Technical Challenge

 ### FIRST AND MOST IMPORTANT GUIDLINES